buzzobuono/llama-supercazzola/README.md

 ```

-4. You can also utlize the model with the `llama.cpp` server.
+4. You can also infer the model with the `llama.cpp` server.

 ```
 TBD